Bârlad Trail

-Bârlad Trail (also referred to as the L'viv Road, and the Wallachian, Moldavian, or Oxen Trail) was a Medieval Trade route, linking the Kingdom of Galicia–Volhynia with the region of Moldavia and the coast of the Black Sea.
+Bârlad Trail (also referred to as the L'viv Road, and the Wallachian, Moldavian, or Oxen Trail) was a medieval trade route, linking the Kingdom of Galicia–Volhynia with the region of Moldavia and the coast of the Black Sea.

-When it first began, the trail began in Przemyśl, and then went through Halych, Kolomyia, Sniatyn, Chernivtsi, Bârlad, Iași to Galați.
+When it was first established, the trail began in Przemyśl, and then went through Halych, Kolomyia, Sniatyn, Chernivtsi, Bârlad, Iași to Galați.

-Iwan Berładnik was the creator of the Bârlad Trail.
-Some have suggested that Berładnik's rival Yaroslav Osmomysl, founded the port of Galați and named it "Little Halych" after Halych.
+Ivan Rostyslavych Berladnik, known as Iwan Berładnik to the Poles, was the founder of the Bârlad Trail.
+Some have suggested that Berladnik's rival, Yaroslav Osmomysl, has founded the port of Galați and named it "Little Halych" after Halych.